ManiKandan228/19CS401/Exp-02/README.md

 ## EXP-02-CLASS SCOPE AND ACCESSING CLASS MEMBERS & REFERENCE VARIABLES

-## PROGRAM STATEMENT:
+## PROGRAM STATEMENT:-
  Write a C++ program to find out the total & average of 5 marks without using array(define the class methods outside the class)

-PROGRAM:
+## PROGRAM:
 ```
 #include<iostream>
 using namespace std;